 This allows you to see the current firmware version.
 FP is the front panel firmware and MB is the motherboard firmware.
 You only need to take note of the MB version number (if we change FP we always update MB).
 If you view the firmware version in the Desktop app (page 6), this just shows the MB version number.
+Note that the desktop app can automatically check whether your firmware is up to date.
+To do this, the desktop app must be version 1.0.2 or above, the PC needs to be connected to the internet and the DX0.4 needs to be online.

-To check the latest firmware version available, go to the Martin Audio website, select Support > Software and scroll to DX0.4 and DX0.6 Control Software.
+To check the latest firmware version available, go to our website martin-audio.com, select Support > Software and scroll to DX0.4 and DX0.6 Control Software.
 This section shows the MB version number.